 - Damnit, Linda.
 Why didn't you mention what Sprig's does since they don't do that on the front?
 Find a better testimonial.

 - The offer is great, but the way they played it out sucks.
 I mean, free is good, but it should say FREE MEAL with the code and then a big ole' expiration date.

-Good experiment, needs a small amount of postcard polish.
+Solid experiment, needs a touch of postcard polish.

 Overall, I am pretty proud of Sprig for being bold with this direct mail campaign.
 The front is near perfect and the back is only mildly a disaster.
 They could have done much worse, honestly, by trying to put even more crap on the backside.
 But, they mostly restrained themselves.

 While their offer is good (free food), they decided it was best to wrap that offer in a basket of confusing instead of a bouquet of 🌺.
 Ok, that emoji was gratuitous, but my new computer suggests emojis as I type... thanks for that huge innovation Apple!